Hiring a Car in Finland: A Comprehensive Guide

 Passport or ID

 A valid passport or, where applicable, a national identity card is required for verification.
-Make sure the name matches your license and payment card to avoid problems at the rental desk.
+Make sure the name matches your driving licence, booking and payment card to avoid problems at the rental desk.

 Where to pick up your rental car in Finland